Detecting changes in JavaScript and CSS isn't an easy task, Part 1

 });

-It doesn't appear overly complex, which is great!
+It is not overwhelmingly complex, which is great.

 That wraps up today's post, thanks for taking the time to read it!